Elias6970/musicPdfManager/README.md

 4. All translated except classifying instructions

 # TODO
-`Refactor the project with Pieces not an array of strings`
+`50% Refactor the project with Pieces not an array of strings`

-`Add a refresh button next to search bar`

-`Error modifying the pieces due to change_piece_dir_name function in Archive_file_manager`
+`Translate text main_window and modify window`

+`Modify pop_up_window to change 'do you want to keep adding it?' to be variable`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

-`Make a checkbox in selection window to show only pieces that are in the pyshical archive`

 `Make the preview for the actual selected pdf in selection window`